-Official Finan Official Finance (from a state entity) Flow_class ODA OOF OF-Vague Official Investment Military Intent Development Only Any Devt, Mixed (Some Devt) Commercial only Rep, or Mixed (No Devt) Funding Source Type Any Official Any Official Any Official Government Government Agency (Government Agency, Policy agencies or Official Banks, Embassies, Policy Banks: CDB, Party (CCP) and party controlled CADF, ADBC, EXIM orgs, Provincial Govts) Flow_Type Grants, technical assistance, Grants for Comm, Rep, or Cannot be placed with FDI or JV.
-The Grants, loans, technical interest-free loans, in-kind Mixed (No Devt) purpose; certainty into either government assistance, or in-kind contributions of goods and Loans with grant element LESS ODA or OOF category. financier must be services, debt relief, debt THAN 25%; All Lines of Credit Includes all remaining buying a stake and rescheduling, military aid for including Export credits, Mixed (some seeking a return on development/humanitarian Export Seller's credits, development) projects, this investment. purposes, LOANS WITH <2% Strategic/Supplier Credit, and loans with unclear INTEREST OR >25% GRANT Credit to Chinese enterprises concessionality, and ELEMENT for overseas work Vague-TBD flow type Special Rules If not enough info to calculate Mark "Line of Credit" box if Military aid for an official loan's grant element, needed. development/ OF-vague "Funds in support of private humanitarian purposes is investment" may fall under ODA Official investment
+Official Finan ce (from a state entity) Flow_class ODA OOF OF-Vague Official Investment Military Intent Development Only Any Devt, Mixed (Some Devt) Commercial only Rep, or Mixed (No Devt) Funding Source Type Any Official (Government Agency, Policy Banks, Embassies, Party (CCP) and party controlled orgs, Provincial Govts) Any Official Any Official Government agencies or Official Policy Banks: CDB, CADF, ADBC, EXIM Government Agency Flow_Type Grants, technical assistance, interest-free loans, in-kind contributions of goods and services, debt relief, debt rescheduling, military aid for development/humanitarian purposes, LOANS WITH <2% INTEREST OR >25% GRANT ELEMENT Grants for Comm, Rep, or Mixed (No Devt) purpose; Loans with grant element LESS THAN 25%; All Lines of Credit including Export credits, Export Seller's credits, Strategic/Supplier Credit, and Credit to Chinese enterprises for overseas work Cannot be placed with certainty into either ODA or OOF category.
+Includes all remaining Mixed (some development) projects, Ioans with unclear concessionality, and Vague-TBD flow type FDI or JV.
+The government financier must be buying a stake and seeking a return on this investment.
+Grants, loans, technical assistance, or in-kind Special Rules lf not enough info to calculate an official loan's grant element, OF-vague Mark "Line of Credit" box if needed.
+"Funds in support of private investment" may fall under Official investment Military aid for development/ humanitarian purposes is ODA

-Uno Unofficial Finance Flow_class JV (+/-Gov) FDI (+/-Gov) CA (+/-Gov) NGO aid Commercial-Vague Intent Commercial Commercial Development, Mixed (Some Devt) Development, Mixed (some Devt) Commercial, Mixed (Some Devt) or (No Devt) Funding Source Type Private Sector, Public-Private Private Sector, Public-Private Private Sector, Public- National NGO, Might be unclear, but Partnership, SOE Partnership, SOE Private Partnership, SOE Regional NGO NOT OFFICIAL Flow_Type All Joint Ventures seeking a All Foreign Direct Investment ODA-like rules apply for ODA-like rules apply Vague-TBD Vague-TBD return on investment (including (including In-kind or technical flow type for flow type In-kind or technical assistance assistance related to a joint related to a joint venture) venture) Special Rules Only make "+Gov" if deal Only make "+Gov" if deal Only make "+Gov" if Does not include Only when cannot be involves SOE or official involves SOE or official deal involves SOE or official aid funneled placed into other organization organization official organization through NGOs commercial category
+Uno fficial Finance Flow_class JV (+/-Gov) FDI (+/-Gov) CA (+/-Gov) NGO aid Commercial-Vague Intent Commercial Commercial Development, Mixed (Some Devt) Development, Mixed (some Devt) Commercial, Mixed (Some Devt) or (No Devt) Funding Source Type Private Sector, Public-Private Partnership, SOE Private Sector, Public-Private Partnership, SOE Private Sector, Public- Private Partnership, SOE National NGO, Regional NGO Might be unclear, but NOT OFFICIAL Flow_Type All Joint Ventures seeking a return on investment (including In-kind or technical assistance related to a joint venture) All Foreign Direct Investment (including In-kind or technical assistance related to a joint venture) ODA-like rules apply for flow type ODA-like rules apply for flow type Vague-TBD Special Rules Only make "+Gov" if deal involves SOE or official organization Only make "+Gov" if deal involves SOE or official organization Only make "+Gov" if deal involves SOE or official organization Does not include official aid funneled through NGOs Only when cannot be placed into other commercial category